What is insurance bundling?

 Will my home insurance policy always include auto insurance?
 After all, I garage my car at home.

-Standard homeowners policies don’t extend coverage to your vehicle, even if you do store the vehicle at home.
-If a tree falls on your garage, your homeowners policy will likely cover the cost of fixing the garage but will not cover the cost of repairing your vehicle if it was inside said garage.
-What’s more, most states have certain minimum auto insurance requirements—your standalone homeowners policy won’t include those types of coverage.
+Standard homeowners policies don’t extend coverage to your vehicle, even if you do store the car at home.
+If a tree falls on your garage, your homeowners policy will likely cover the cost of fixing the garage but will not cover the cost of repairing your vehicle if it was inside.
+What’s more, most states have specific minimum auto insurance requirements—your standalone homeowners policy won’t include those types of coverage.

 How do I bundle policies if my home and auto insurance renew at different times?

-Start by deciding which insurance carrier you want to provide both your home and auto insurance policies.
-First, move over whichever policy renews first; when the second policy is due for renewal, contact the insurance carrier and tell them you want to bundle the new policy with the old one.
+Start by deciding which insurance company you want to provide both your home and auto insurance policies.
+First, move over whichever policy renews first; when the second policy is due for renewal, contact the insurance provider and tell them you want to bundle the new policy with the old one.
 You should then be eligible for the multi-policy discount and any other bundling benefits.

 Are there any car and renters insurance packages out there?

 If you rent rather than own your home, you’ll likely be able to get a multi-policy discount by purchasing your renters and auto insurance policy from the same insurance provider.
-Most of the carriers that offer homeowners insurance bundles will also provide renters insurance bundles—just ask your carrier for details.
+Most of the providers that offer homeowners insurance bundles will also provide renters insurance bundles—ask your carrier for details.

 What about car and condo insurance?